 St. Joseph’s Day Pastry

-There are so many different traditions throughout Italy in honor of St. Joseph but since my family ancestry is Sicilian I’m sharing their legend.
+There are so many different traditions throughout the many regions in Italy in honor of St. Joseph.
+Since my family ancestry is Sicilian I’m sharing their legend.

 Legend has it that in the Middle Ages the Sicilians prayed to St. Joseph for rain during a drought.
 It is said that they promised if their prayers were answered they would prepare a feast to honor him – hence the Feast of St. Joseph or in Italian the Feast of San Guiseppe.

 Growing up I remember my dad would always bring home St. Joseph’s Day pastry.
 Way back then pastry was not on my radar, but I do remember how everyone (that would be all the adults) enjoyed the pastries for that one week.

 Today you can usually find the St. Joseph pastry throughout the year in many Italian pastry shops.
 The pastries are sometimes labeled ‘zeppole’ or ‘sfingi’.